metamath/set.mm/README.md

 Note that these are different verifiers written in different programming languages by different people.
-In addition, the verification algorithm is intentionally simple (it fits in two pages in the Matamath book).
+In addition, the verification algorithm is intentionally simple (it fits in two pages in the Matamath book), so it's relatively easy to implement a verifier, it's more likely to be correct (because of its simplicity), and it's also relatively easy to review a verifier.
-This provides *extremely* high confidence that the proofs are correct.
-Most math proofs are not formally verified at all (that is, where a computer verification verifies every step).
+Most math proofs are not formally verified at all (that is, where a computer verifies every step).
 The rest are typically only verified by a single program (which might have an error in it).
+Metamath is different.
-These multiple independent verifications provide very high confidence of their being correct.
+Our use of multiple independent automated verifiers provides *extremely* high confidence that these proofs are completely correct.

 All other databases are verified by at least one verifier.